 In addition to adding an allergenic substance via GE, the process of GE could also increase the existing allergenicity of a food.
 The process of GE involves randomly inserting new genetic material into the genome of the new organism.
-One study found that the process of GE turned on a known corn allergen gene in a GE corn that was not turned on in the non-engineered corn.
-In one study submitted to FDA, salmon genetically engineered to grow to market size faster had a statistically significant higher allergenic potency compared to the non-engineered salmon, i.e. blood from people allergic to salmon reacted more strongly to the engineered salmon compared to the non-engineered counterpart.
-Another study found that a soybean engineered with a gene from Brazil nuts, caused an allergic reaction in those with Brail nut allergy; the Brazil nut gene product had not previously been identified as an allergen.
-Thus, to protect people with food allergies, all GE food should be labeled, so that allergy sufferers can be aware of any new reaction they might have to such a food and have the ability to avoid it.
+One study found that the process of GE turned on a known corn allergen gene in a GE corn that was not turned on in the non-engineered corn.6 A study submitted to FDA in support of the recently approved GE salmon found that this salmon, genetically engineered to grow to market size faster, had a statistically significant higher allergenic potency compared to the non-engineered salmon, i.e. blood from people allergic to salmon reacted more strongly to the engineered salmon compared to the non-engineered counterpart.7 The GE salmon were approved by FDA last November, and labeling was not required.8 Another study found a soybean engineered with a gene from Brazil nuts, caused an allergic reaction in those with Brail nut allergy; the Brazil nut gene product had not previously been identified as an allergen.9 Thus, to protect people with food allergies, all GE food should be labeled, so that allergy sufferers can be aware of any new reaction they might have to such a food and have the ability to avoid it.